Coinsurance

 Medicare Advantage Cost Sharing

 With Medicare Advantage plans, the company that offers the plan sets the monthly premium and decides on the cost-sharing amounts.
-Look at the details of each plan you’re considering to see what your share of the cost (cost-sharing) could be.
+Look at the details of each plan you’re considering to understand your share of the cost.

 Your Out-of-Pocket Maximum

-Limits on your cost-sharing is one way that Medicare Advantage plans differ from Original Medicare (Part A and Part B).
-Many Medicare Advantage plans offer a feature that caps your out of-pocket spending (out-of-pocket maximum) for cost-sharing expenses like copays and deductibles in any given year.
+Limits on your cost-sharing are one way Medicare Advantage plans differ from Original Medicare (Part A and Part B).
+Many Medicare Advantage plans offer a feature that caps your out-of-pocket spending for cost-sharing expenses like copays and deductibles in any given year.
 There are also a few Medigap plans that offer this feature.
-Out-of-pocket maximums can help to cap your covered expenses in case of a medical emergency.
+Out-of-pocket maximums can help cap your covered fees in a medical emergency.

 Prescription Drug Coverage Deductibles

 Some Medicare Part D and Medicare Advantage plans have a deductible for prescription drug coverage, while others don’t.
-Look at the specific plan for details.
+Look at your specific plan for details.

 Remember